-The Role of Empaths in the Transitioning to the New Age
+The Role of Empaths in the Transition to the New Age

 We are living in interesting times.
-We have been navigating a new age for quite a while now.
+We have been navigating the journey to a new age for quite a while now.
 It has been uncomfortable as we tear down an old system to build a new one.

 People and society evolve in a spiral.
 Individually, we have the opportunity to address and re-address lessons or areas of growth where we have struggled in the past.
 For instance, setting healthy boundaries in our close relationships.

 In society, it is very similar.
-Now, for example, we are learning all the many ways we have wielded power in harmful ways and being given another opportunity to review our power structures and continue forward as we have been going or choose a path with more equity and care for humanity.
+Our culture is experiencing and witnessing the harm caused by how power is wielded.
+We have another opportunity to review our power structures and continue forward as we have been going or choose a path with more equity and care for humanity.

-Disruptors interrupt a pattern or system by causing a disturbance or problem.
+Disruptors interrupt the pattern or system by causing a disturbance or problem.
 Empaths as sensitives are a disruptor right now.
 We are not able to live quietly under the current circumstances.
-We are getting sick on the food and chemicals all around us, we are overwhelmed by the noise and busy-ness, and we are emotionally burnout by the caustic environments we live and work in.
+We are getting sick on the food and chemicals all around us.
+The noise and busy-ness overwhelms us, and we are emotionally burnout by the caustic environments we live and work in.

-We feel bad and we are trying to figure out what is wrong with us.
-We seek out therapists and doctors with symptoms like depression, anxiety, aches, allergies, digestive problems, etc. We meet others who express similar experiences and symptoms.
+Empaths feel awful and we are trying to figure out what is wrong with us.
+We seek out therapists and doctors with symptoms like depression, anxiety, aches, allergies, digestive problems, etc. Through the rise of social media, we meet others who express similar experiences and symptoms.

-We are resentful that we feel bad.
-We are the ‘problem’ in our family or friend group.
-We need a special menu, certain lighting, smaller crowds, etc. just to exist.
+Empaths feel resentful that we feel bad and can’t get as much done in our days as other people.
+We are the ‘problem’ in our family or friend group, needing a special menu, certain lighting, smaller crowds, etc. just to exist.
 Meanwhile, everyone else is acting like we are being extra–overly dramatic or attention seeking.

 When Disruption Brings Change